Read More | The People’s Choice: Promising Prototypes to Watch This Year

 Uravu Labs Pvt Ltd Website: uravulabs.com

 Sub-Saharan Africa has one of the highest rates of maternal mortality in the world at 542 deaths per 100,000 live births, compared to 216 per 100,000 worldwide.
-The leading cause of death is postpartum hemmorhage.
-The startup Afya Lead in Dar es Salam, Tanzania, is developing a solution they call Mkanda Salama, a patented, non-invasive, affordable device designed to reduce postpartum hemmorhage.
+The leading cause of death is postpartum hemorrhage.
+The startup Afya Lead in Dar es Salam, Tanzania, is developing a solution they call Mkanda Salama, a patented, non-invasive, affordable device designed to reduce postpartum hemorrhage.
 The device is an affordable, user-friendly belt that applies gentle pressure to the uterus.
 It requires no specialized training for use, making it ideal for resource-limited settings.

 Afya Leads has established partnerships with major research institutions, including the National Institute of Medical Research and the Ifakara Health Institute.
 After completing their first minimum viable product, the startup is positioned for further field testing as they make progress in the healthcare sector.